mrchrisadams/score-api/README.md

 There are currently two resources available on the public Score API:

-* [Score](https://github.com/AMEE/score-api/blob/master/sections/score.md) - for returning the environmental score for a given company
+* [Company](https://github.com/AMEE/score-api/blob/master/sections/company.md) - for returning the information for a given company
 * [Users](https://github.com/AMEE/score-api/blob/master/sections/user.md) - for managing your own user account

 ##### Shared docs for all resources